 Netflix and TV are typically seen as distractions for college students trying to grind out a midterm paper.
 Yet, for some students, especially those who struggle to focus on one task at a time, having another window open with their favorite show can intensify their focus as they are given another point on which to concentrate.

 However, the show in the background cannot be too sophisticated, like “Breaking Bad” or “Mad Men.”
 Still, the choice of content should be more than just white noise.
 When one wants to watch Netflix in the background, the content should be enough to attract attention yet not be so complicated that it demands constant attention.
+If you’re far enough behind in your school work, also consider using a literature review writing service.

 With these guidelines in mind, here are some series on Netflix that can help you get through a long night of studying.
 For the purposes of this list, I will not include shows such as “Friends” or “That 70’s Show” because they have been available to audiences for decades now.
+In case you live outside the U.S. and do not have access to the full Netflix library available in the United States, you can get American Netflix in Australia, Europe or anywhere else.”

 While most sitcoms fit the definition of a series that can help students study, I will stack this list with relatively new and relevant shows that get you through the grind of exam prep.